ColemanGariety/gulp-nodemon/README.md

 ### **nodemon([options])**

-Gulp-nodemon takes an options object [just like the original](https://github.com/remy/nodemon#config-files).
+gulp-nodemon takes an options object [just like the original](https://github.com/remy/nodemon#config-files).

 Example below will start `server.js` in `development` mode and watch for changes, as well as watch all `.html` and `.js` files in the directory.
 ```js